RayKim3103/RayKim3103.github.io/_featured_categories/publications.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This page provides a brief introduction to papers published in the field of EE
+  This page provides a brief introduction to papers published which I have published

 # (Optional) You can disable grouping posts by date.
 # no_groups: true